 3. Notarise your Bachelor's Degree.
 Once you have your ACRO police check back and degree certificate, you must get them notarised by a notary public.
 Be sure to specify you'd like your degree notarised and not certified, which can be easily confused.
 In my case, since I didn't want any markings on my degree, I had a colour photocopy notarised.
 After this, you must send off both notarised documents to the Foreign and Commonwealth office to certify them.
 Go online and fill out an application at https://www.gov.uk/get-document-legalised.

 Now email all your documents to your recruiter, sit back, relax and wait for your work permit to come through!
-I’m sure you have clocked that these services couldn’t have been free.
-Sadly, no they aren’t and they do cost a fair amount as shown in the table below but don’t be alarmed.
+I'm sure you have clocked that these services couldn't have been free.
+Sadly, no they aren't and they can cost a fair amount but don't be alarmed.

 Don't even think of the cost as a negative thing.
 My part-time job enabled me to pay for all of this over the course of two months.
 It's not hard to get the money together and China is definitely worth the spend.
 When you arrive in China, you can apply for reimbursement of these costs too.
 You'll get the £279 in your next EF pay check – which in my case was equivalent to about ¥2,500 CNY.

 Don't believe me?
 Come to Wuxi and find out!
 We just opened a new school and it's so much fun to be a part of that!

 Teach, travel, and train with EF English First

 Natasha is a shy, small village girl who somehow found her way to living in Wuxi.
 While getting used to the sounds and experiences of life in a city she is also on a hunt for the best cup of tea China has to offer!